rvbCMTS/EMP-News/Part1/ReadMe.md

 **atcmPythonJupyter.ipynb** - annotated Jupyter notebook for Python (ipynb) for producing plots like that published in the article

+**atcmPythonJupyter.html** - exported html file of the Python Jupyter script

 **Phantom** - a folder containing DICOM files for a CT scan of a [CCT228 ATCM phantom](https://www.phantomlab.com/atcm-phantom) (Phantom Laboratories, Greenwich, NY, USA)

 ## Acknowledgements ##